unicode-org/message-format-wg/exploration/expression-attributes.md

 such as `locale` or `x:lang`.

 Formatted parts for markup would not be able to directly include an identifier.
+Implementations and users will need to invent their own practices with markup option names like `l10n-id`, `mf:id`, or `markupId` to refer to specific markup parts.

 Do not define a common way to communicate information about an expression or markup to translators or tools.